cpjobling/eg-150-textbook/_sources/laplace_transform/7/tf_for_circuits.md

 :class: tip
 This is based on [Example 4.7](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=115) from {cite}`karris`.

-This is the basis for the mini project in MATLAB LAb 5.
+This is the basis for the mini project in MATLAB Lab 5.
 ::::

 Compute the transfer function for the op-amp circuit shown in {numref}`fig:ex14.2` in terms of the circuit constants $R_1$, $R_2$, $R_3$, $C_1$ and $C_2$.